 Auto Transport & Car Shipping

-If you’ve decided to ship your car, here are some things you should know before shipping your car:
+If you've decided to ship your car, here are some things you should know before actually doing so:

 Choosing a Car Shipper

 - Trustworthiness.
-The best way to get a feel if your car shipper is trustworthy is to speak to others who have used the service to see how their experience was.
+The best way to get a feel for whether your car shipper is trustworthy is to speak to others who have used the car shipper's service to see how their experience was.
 You should also check with the local Department of Transportation to see if the car shipping company is certified or has had any licensing problems.
 Lastly, you should trust your instinct when speaking to different car shippers, as your comfort is an extremely important part of the process.

 - Price.
-Getting price quotes from multiple service providers will ensure that you’re paying a fair price.
+Getting quotes from multiple sources will ensure you're paying a fair price.

-Although it may sound counterintuitive, the first step when preparing your car for the move is to get it washed.
-When it’s clean you’ll be able to record all dings and scratches, dents and bruises so that in case any others appear during the shipping process, you’ll be able to request compensation from your car shipper.
+Although it may sound counterintuitive, the first step to preparing your car for the move is to get it washed.
+When your car is clean, you'll be able to record all the dings and scratches, dents and bruises, so that in case any others appear during the shipping process, you'll be able to request compensation from your car shipper, directly.
 You should also clean the inside of your car so that nothing valuable is left inside.
-Most car shippers are not licensed to ship personal items, and so any items that are damaged or stolen when left in the car will likely not be covered by your insurance policy.
-While you’re inspecting the car, try to remove all extra add-ons (such as bike racks, spoilers and luggage racks) that aren’t soldered down so that they don’t get damaged during the move.
+Most car shippers are not licensed to ship personal items, so any items that are damaged or stolen when left in the car, will likely not be covered by your insurance policy.
+While you're inspecting the car, try to remove all extra add-ons (such as bike racks, spoilers, and luggage racks), that aren't soldered down, so that they don't get damaged, during the move.

-While the car is clean, check for any fluid leaks that may be further aggravated during shipping.
-To complete the car’s preparation, disable your car alarm and empty the gas tank so that the car if fully prepared for the move.
+When the car is clean, check for any fluid leaks that may be further aggravated during shipping.
+To complete the car's preparation, disable your car alarm and empty the gas tank so that the car is fully prepared for the move.

-Shipping your car may sound stressful, but it’s actually a great way to make the moving process easier.
-Make sure to research your car shippers thoroughly to get a good feel for the company that will be handling your vehicle, and there’s no reason to think that it shouldn’t arrive exactly how you sent it.
+Shipping your car may sound stressful, but it's actually a great way to make the moving process easier.
+If you make sure to research your car shippers, thoroughly, there's no reason to think that your car shouldn't arrive exactly how you sent it.